Home | Games | Awards | About | Blog | Media | Contact | Other

 Preview Duality ZF with our promotional materials.
 Contact us if you want anything more.
 We do pre- and post-release interviews on Duality ZF / XNA / XBLCG (XBLIG) / indie game / shoot'em up (shmup) development, shmup genre choice, XBLA efforts, and much more...

-About the Author: I am Matthew Doucette of Xona Games, an award-winningindie game studio I run with my twin brother.
-We concentrate on nostalgic game concepts with modern-day gameplay and intensity.
-Our company, our games, and our technology have all won prestigious awards and received worldwide press.
-Our games have ranked from #1 in Canada to #1 in Japan, as well as become #1 best sellers in multiple countries.
-Read about our story and our blog.
+About the Author: I am Matthew Doucette of Xona Games, an award-winning indie game studio that I founded with my twin brother.
+We make intensified arcade-style retro games.
+Our business, our games, our technology, and we as competitive gamers have won prestigious awards and received worldwide press.
+Our business has won $190,000 in contests.
+Our games have ranked from #1 in Canada to #1 in Japan, have become #1 best sellers in multiple countries, have won game contests, and have held 3 of the top 5 rated spots in Japan of all Xbox LIVE indie games.
+Our game engines have been awarded for technical excellence.
+And we, the developers, have placed #1 in competitive gaming competitions -- relating to the games we make.
+Read about our story, our awards, our games, and view our blog.